-Putting Our Money Where Our Mouths Should Be: the Great Contradiction between U.S. Food Subsidies and Dietary Guidelines
+Putting Our Money Where Our Mouths Should Be: The Great Contradiction between U.S. Food Subsidies and Dietary Guidelines

 Maybe you’ve heard of MyPlate.
 Maybe you’ve heard of the Food Pyramid.
 Both are based on federal dietary guidelines: official nutrition recommendations the government issues every five years.
 If the government is going to be dispensing nutrition advice, you’d think that the foods it recommends would be the same foods that get the most government support, right?